Skewness-Robust Causal Discovery in Location-Scale Noise Models: Computational Experiments

 \ourmethod-IT fits skew-normal LSNMs in both directions $X \rightarrow Y$ and $Y \rightarrow X$.
 Based on the residuals from each model, the causal direction is inferred by comparing the independence of the cause-noise pairs.
-The independence-test version of LOCI works similarly, but assumes normally distributed noise.
+The independence test version of LOCI works similarly, but their estimation method assumes normally distributed noise.

 For both \ourmethod and LOCI, \cref{fig:combined} shows fits and estimated residuals in the causal direction $X \rightarrow Y$ (\ref{fig:fig1}, left) and the anti-causal direction $Y \rightarrow X$ (\ref{fig:fig2}, right) for an exemplary pair from the novel skew-noise LSs(1.750) dataset.
 In both subplots of \cref{fig:combined}, the skew-normal model is depicted right, while the normal model is depicted left.
 The upper rows display the estimated mean and confidence intervals, whereas the cause-residual pairs are depicted in the lower row.
 In the causal direction (a), the estimated residuals in the normal-model show a dependence with cause $X$, indicated by the pointy outer contour level of the kernel density estimate (KDE) for small $X$, which is not present in the skew-normal model.
 In the normal-model, this dependence is incorrectly assessed as stronger by the HSIC test than the dependence exhibited in the anti-causal direction, seen in \cref{fig:fig2}.
 The skew-normal model, which is a generalization of the normal model, overcomes the shortcoming on this data pair by modeling the skewness, leading to seemingly independent residuals (oval KDE contour levels) in the causal direction compared to the anti-causal direction.
 Ultimately, LOCI infers the wrong direction, whereas \ourmethod infers the true causal direction.